-Downtown–Start at the parking lot of the Dothan Civic Center at the corner of Main Street and St. Andrews Street at the Salute to the Peanut Industry mural on the side of Liddon Furniture.
+Start at the parking lot of the Dothan Civic Center at the corner of Main Street and St. Andrews Street at the Salute to the Peanut Industry mural on the side of Liddon Furniture.
 This is an ongoing project of historic murals painted by nationally and internationally acclaimed muralists on the walls of buildings in the downtown historic district.
-Murals display the history of the area’s peanut-based agriculture, a Tuskegee airman, Johnny Mack Brown, and even a downtown riot in the early days of Dothan.
-Guided mural tours available upon request, or you can download a free mural guide for a self-guided tour.
+Murals display the history of the area’s peanut-based agriculture, Tuskegee airman, Johnny Mack Brown, and a downtown riot in the early days of Dothan.
+Guided mural tours available upon request, you can download a free mural guide for a self-guided tour, or maps are available at the Visit Dothan Visitors Center and in the Dothan Visitors Guide.

-Stop by and visit Mr. Todd and his family as you will learn how seven generations have built the family business of making cane syrup.
-Learn about the entire process from field to bottle, visit their expanding museum on the history of syrup making, and take home some homemade goodies from the gift shop.
-Open daily.
+Stop by and visit Mr. Todd and his family to learn how seven generations have built the family business of making cane syrup.
+Learn about the entire process from field to bottle, visit their museum on the history of syrup making, and take home some homemade goodies from the gift shop.
+Open daily including an RV Park.

 Your questions for all things Dothan can be answered here at the hub – hotel information, upcoming events, current maps, and brochures for all the local attractions.
 You’ll also find a great selection of Dothan gear in our gift shop, and some Sweet Home Alabama souvenirs to take home.
 Plus, we’ve got the original Peanut Around Town – a gold cast peanut that is a familiar photo op for visitors, and a giant Elvis Peanut with a great story.
 Ask our friendly staff about Elvis’ former life!